 Sun and Temperature

-These plants do well in full sun as well as partial shade.
-They require at least 5 hours of sunlight every day or high output plant lights to thrive.
+Grow parsley in full sun as well as partial shade.
+They require at least 5 hours of sunlight every day or high-output plant lights to thrive.

 Watering and Humidity

-Established parsley plants have moderate water needs.
-It requires about one inch of water per week, and it’s best not to let the soil go dry.
+Established plants have moderate water needs.
+When you grow parsley, give it about one inch of water per week.
+Keep the soil moist.
 Refrain from overwatering as it can lead to root rot.
 Many find a soaker hose can provide a slow, deep watering of the sort parsley prefers.

-Watering your parsley 2 to 3 times a week should be enough, even if watering needs increase during dry weather.
+Watering your parsley 2 to 3 times a week should be enough to keep the soil moist, even if watering needs increase during dry weather.

-The ideal pH level for growing parsley is 6.0 to 7.0.
+The ideal pH level at which to grow parsley is 6.0 to 7.0.

-Indoor parsley plants grown in containers can benefit from similar fertilizing regimens.
+You can grow parsley plants indoors in containers and give them similar fertilizing regimens.
 However, they may need a bit more fertilizer as there is less soil to hold onto the nutrients the plants need.
 Consider an extra fertilizer boost if your plants seem to need it late in the season.

 Liquid fertilizers can work well for your parsley plants, particularly for those growing parsley indoors.
 Apply a dose of liquid fertilizer every six weeks throughout the growing season.